 It may take a week for that baby sleep innovation to arrive, but in the meantime you try out and then retire the other three sleep products you ordered, never open the wipe warmer and bury the teethers under the stockpile of milk bags that you hope to one day make use of—think positive mama, oversupply can happen!

 And when said life-changing sleep sack does finally arrive, you won’t even bother to open it because you’ve come up with your own solution—for the time being—and there’s no way you’re going to mess with it.

 New parents can be especially vulnerable throughout the first few weeks and months of their baby’ life.
 And marketers know it!
 We are faced with having to care for our new additions while also having to navigate the responsibilities of our day-to-day.
-So, any product that promises the glimmer of relief or support for a new parent has to be at least worth a try—especially if it is potentially life changing.
+So, any product or new parent advice that promises the glimmer of relief or support has to be at least worth a try—especially if it is potentially life changing.